TIBCOSoftware/snappydata/docs/install.md

 ### Limitations

-1. Launching cluster on custom AMI (specified via --ami option) will not work if it does not have the user 'ec2-user' with sudo permissions
+* Launching cluster on custom AMI (specified via --ami option) will not work if it does not have the user 'ec2-user' with sudo permissions
-2. Support for option --user is incomplete
+* Support for option --user is incomplete

-## Setting up Cluster with Docker Images
-<mark>To Be done</mark>

 ## Building from Source
 Building SnappyData requires JDK 7+ installation ([Oracle Java SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html)).